peterhendrick/steggin/README.md

 442298e67603b80d4db2e42ba98bb8bd9feb3c652840704e98163949cbbf6f01  steggin.sh
 ```

-If both lines of lines of the output DO NOT match EXACTLY, STOP, DELETE your steggin folder and re-download.
-It's possible that something went wrong with your download.
+If both lines of lines of the output DO NOT match EXACTLY.
+The STOP and reflect on what you've done so far.
+DELETE your steggin folder and re-download.
+It's possible that something went wrong while downloading.

 If both output lines DO match EXACTLY, then that's good, but it is still not enough to be absolutely certain that your download is legitimate.
 A good hacker could give you a malicious steggin.sh file and update the SHASUM file to match his malicious file.